 This is a really eloquent description of the destructive power of “crazy” from the Feminists With Disabilities website:

 Crazy is a destructive word, used to hurt people with mental disabilities.
 It’s used to discredit, to marginalize, to make sure that we feel shame for our disability and discourage self-care, to make sure that those of us brave enough to publicly identify as having mental disabilities are continually discredited.

 I can see where the different usages that the author describes can be alienating.
-My intent with the word crazy is not to point to a person with a mental disability or to even to something strange or alien but to processes in our minds that do not serve us.
+When I use the word crazy, though, it's not to point to a person with a mental disability or to even to something strange or alien but to processes in our minds that do not serve us.
 Everyone’s minds.
 Because simply by virtue of being raised in this culture at this time in human history, we all have thought patterns that are destructive, unnecessary, and, yes, crazy.

 When I say “Be Less Crazy About Your Body,” I mean “Learn to analyze and work with your brain so that you can stop thinking the same old destructive thoughts over and over again.”
 Not such a catchy title … and honestly, I’m not sure that “destructive thought patterns” has the same meaning anyway.

 Because when I say crazy, I am talking about a person’s subjective experience of feeling out of control, being swept away in a torrent of negative emotions, and continuing to act in ways that the more rational part of them knows damn well are no good.

 Don’t we all have days when we feel happy and calm, and other days when our mind is raging with stuff we don’t want or need to think about?
 Days when we feel sane vs. days when we don’t?